Last Updated on November 25, 2025 by Christian Adams

 The Residents – Duck Stab/Buster And Glen (1978)

-Humor has a very specious (i.e. deceptively appealing) place in rock music.
-It should make you smirk, at most.
+Humor has a very specious (i.e., deceptively appealing) place in rock music.
+There’s a limit on how funny a band can be before they fall into the dreaded comedy rock genre.
+Humor is rock music should make you smirk, at most.
 This album makes me feel like I’m tickling myself.
 It’s like Zappa without so many guitar solos.

 The Saints – Eternally Yours (1978)